-This includes labor hours worked by contractors and subcontractors. [paragraph (a)(3)]
+This includes labor hours worked by contractors and subcontractors.

-Section 3 Workers' and Targeted Section 3 Workers' labor hours may be counted for five years from when their status as a Section 3 Worker or Targeted Section 3 Worker is established following the "Recordkeeping" section of the rule at § 75.31. [paragraph (a)(2)]
+Section 3 Workers' and Targeted Section 3 Workers' labor hours may be counted for five years from when their status as a Section 3 Worker or Targeted Section 3 Worker is established following the "Recordkeeping" section of the rule.

-§ 75.31(b) is there to "ensure that workers meet the definition of a Section 3 Worker or Targeted Section 3 Worker at the time of hire or the first reporting period..."
+This is there to "ensure that workers meet the definition of a Section 3 Worker or Targeted Section 3 Worker at the time of hire or the first reporting period..."
 This means a PHA or jurisdiction can count back five years or count forward for five years.

-The final rule does not require inclusion of professional services in the benchmark. [paragraph (a)(4)]
+The final rule does not require inclusion of professional services in the benchmark.

-- These are defined as non-construction services that require an advanced degree or professional licensing such as contracts for legal services, financial consulting, accounting, environmental assessments, and architectural and engineering services.
-The text in italics indicates modification of the proposed rule that is a slight improvement. - PHAs and jurisdictions may include labor hours worked by people in professional services when counting Section 3 Workers and Targeted Section 3 Workers for their benchmark, without including them in the total number of hours worked.
+- These are defined as non-construction services that require an advanced degree or professional licensing such as contracts for legal services, financial consulting, accounting, environmental assessments, and architectural and engineering services. - PHAs and jurisdictions may include labor hours worked by people in professional services when counting Section 3 Workers and Targeted Section 3 Workers for their benchmark, without including them in the total number of hours worked.
 This could increase a PHA's or jurisdiction's benchmark number.

-If a contractor or subcontractor does not track labor hours, a PHA or jurisdiction "may" accept the contractor's or subcontractor's "good faith assessment" of the labor hours of full-time or part-time employees. [paragraph (a)(5)]
+If a contractor or subcontractor does not track labor hours, a PHA or jurisdiction "may" accept the contractor's or subcontractor's "good faith assessment" of the labor hours of full-time or part-time employees.

-If the benchmark is not met, a PHA or jurisdiction will be required to use a HUD form to report on the "qualitative" nature of its activities or the activities of contractors and subcontractors. [paragraph (b)]

-Small PHAs may choose to only report their qualitative efforts. [paragraph (d)]
+If the benchmark is not met, a PHA or jurisdiction will be required to use a HUD form to report on the "qualitative" nature of its activities or the activities of contractors and subcontractors.
+Small PHAs may choose to only report their qualitative efforts.